liranh85/webpack-boilerplates/react-redux-scss-WIP/README.md

 ```
 git clone git@github.com:liranh85/webpack-boilerplates.git
 ```
-2) Copy the `react-scss` directory to the location you'd like your project to be in
+2) Copy the `react-redux-scss` directory to the location you'd like your project to be in
 3) Rename this directory to your project name
 4) Inside your new project directory, run:
 ```